 We brought a Gousto box with us so we knew we had food.
 I was very pleased to find that the kitchen in our cottage was fully equipped with everything I needed.
-Don’t you hate it when you go to an airbnb and it’s missing something really small but essential like cooking oil?
+Don’t you hate it when you go to away and your accommodation is missing something really small but essential like cooking oil?
 No one wants to rush out to buy a whole bottle when you only need a little bit!
 But Cara had clearly been very thorough, and included everything from salt and pepper to a pizza cutter and a paella pan!

 Even when it got chilly outside we couldn’t tear ourselves away.
 I fetched a blanket and we sat watching the view as long as we could.

 We were finally lured inside by the promise of red wine and creamy blue cheese.
 With the lamps and candles lit, wine poured, and cheese ready to be spread onto crackers, we settled in to catch up on University Challenge before watching a film.
 What a perfect end to a perfect first day.

 Day 2 in the South Downs